 Our grandparents were right all along: reuse, not replace.

-The use of any vehicle is never an eco-positive activity, especially considering the emissions from internal combustion engine cars.
+The use of any vehicle is never an eco-positive activity, especially considering the emissions from internal combustion engines.
 But this is only part of the story.
-In truth, compared with modern motoring, the infrequent use of classic cars is highly sustainable because they were manufactured decades ago.
-Classic vehicles do not incur any current or future carbon release from manufacture and parts are typically repaired rather than replaced.
+Compared with modern motoring, the infrequent use of classic cars is highly sustainable because they do not incur any current or future carbon release from manufacture and parts are typically repaired rather than replaced.

 Below compares annual carbon emissions from a typically used classic vehicle to modern petrol and a premium electric cars, both averaging 7900 miles per annum (please note: one litre of petrol produces 2.3 kg of CO2):